hturner/pkg-dev-ctv/proposal.md

 - `r pkg("litedown", priority = "core")` provides a vignette engine that can be used with its own output formats for HTML and PDF.
 It is designed to have minimal dependencies and produce lightweight HTML files.
 - `r pkg("quarto")` provides a vignette engine that fixes configurations of the HTML format to produce a lightweight file.
 - `r pkg("prettydoc")` provides `html_pretty()` as an alternative to `rmarkdown::html_vignette` that produces lightweight files with fancier themes.
+- `r bioc("BiocStyle")` provides an alternative `html_document()` output format for use with the `knitr::rmarkdown` vignette engine.
+It is the preferred vignette format for Bioconductor packages.
 - `r pkg("R.rsp")` provides facilities to include static PDF or HTML vignettes; compile vignettes from plain LaTeX files, and render PDF or HTML vignettes with the `R.rsp::rsp` engine to use RSP pre-processing directives (e.g., include an external file or use document metadata) and code expressions that allow looping over text with code snippets.